odinuv/web/en/apv/walkthrough/dynamic-page/index.md

 the message in the text area has the correct whitespace.

 ## Divide and conquer
-You can find yourself in a situation when you have two similar pages which share e.g. common header and/or footer part.
-And now you are thinking about updating both of them -- you have to open both PHP files and make same changes in the same part of code.
-To avoid duplication of code you can use the `require` command which finds file by specified paths and "includes" it as if the source code of that included file was written instead of that command:
+You can find yourself in a situation when you have two similar pages which share e.g. a common header and/or footer part.
+And now you are thinking about updating both of them -- you have to open both PHP files and make same changes in the same part of the code.
+To avoid duplication of the code you can use the `require` command which finds the file by specified paths and "includes" it as if the source code of that included file was written instead of that command:

 File `commonHeader.php`: